YevheniiKyr/jsn_test/README.md

 # jsn_test
-to follow this instruction you need use npm if you use other packet manager, you need find out how to run client-server projects by yourself
+To follow this instruction you need use npm.
+If you use other packet manager, you need find out how to run client-server projects by yourself
 1) run server
    - go to the server directory
    - write 'npm install' to install all dependencies